stackforge/pecan/docs/source/configuration.rst

 **app** is a reserved variable name for the configuration, so make sure you don't override it.

+**modules** is a list of modules where pecan will search for applications.
+Generally this should contain a single item, the name of your project's python package.
+At least one of the listed modules must contain an ``app.setup_app`` function which is called to create the WSGI app.
+In other words, this package should be where your ``app.py`` file is located, and this file should contain a ``setup_app`` function.
+See :ref:`app_template` for more about the ``app.py`` file.

 **root** The root controller of your application.
 Remember to provide a string representing a Python path to some callable (e.g., ``"yourapp.controllers.root.RootController"``).